MPTCDITR/dsdp-website/src/content/blog/en/4-post.md

 title: His Excellency Minister Chea Vandeth hold talks with Dr. Cosmas Zavazava, Director of the Telecommunication Development Bureau of the International Telecommunication Union (ITU)
 date: 2024-07-22
 author: Ministry of Posts and Telecommunications
-description: His Excellency Minister Chea Vandeth hold talks with Dr. Cosmas Zavazava, Director of the Telecommunication Development Bureau of the International Telecommunication Union (ITU), to pay a courtesy call and discuss work at the Ministry of Posts and Telecommunications with the aim of strengthening international cooperation between Cambodia, ITU and other member countries.
+description: Minister Chea Vandeth met with Dr. Cosmas Zavazava, Director of the Telecommunication Development Bureau of the **International Telecommunication Union (ITU)**, to discuss strengthening international cooperation between Cambodia and the ITU.
 image: "src/assets/images/news.jpg"
 tags: []
 ---